MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/install-unifiedlabelingclient-app.md

 >*Applies to: Active Directory Rights Management Services, [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1*

 > [!NOTE]
 > This client is in preview and is subject to changes.
-It uses the unified labeling store and downloads policy with labels from the Office 365 Security & Compliance Center.
+It uses the unified labeling store and downloads policy with sensitivity labels from the Office 365 Security & Compliance Center.
+To use these labels, they must first be published from the Security & Compliance Center.
 [More information](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/Announcing-the-availability-of-unified-labeling-management-in/ba-p/262492)

 You must be a local administrator for your PC to install this preview client so that it can label and protect your documents and emails.